Nelson Rockefeller: Assistant Secretary of State for American Republic Affairs

 In 1944, President Roosevelt appointed Rockefeller Assistant Secretary of State for American Republic Affairs.
-As Assistant Secretary of State, he initiated the Inter-American Conference on Problems of War and Peace in 1945.
-The conference produced the Act of Chapultepec, which provided the framework for economic, social and defense cooperation among the nations of the Americas, and set the principle that an attack on one of these nations would be regarded as an attack on all and jointly resisted.
+As assistant secretary of state, he initiated the Inter-American Conference on Problems of War and Peace in 1945.
+The conference produced the Act of Chapultepec, which provided the framework for economic, social, and defense cooperation among the nations of the Americas and set the principle that an attack on one of these nations would be regarded as an attack on all and jointly resisted.
 Rockefeller signed the Act on behalf of the United States.

-Rockefeller was a member of the U.S. delegation at the United Nations Conference on International Organization at San Francisco in 1945; this gathering marked the UN's founding.
-At the Conference there was considerable opposition to the idea of permitting, within the UN charter, the formation of regional pacts such as the Act of Chapultepec.
-Rockefeller, who believed that the inclusion was essential, especially to U.S. policy in Latin America, successfully urged the need for regional pacts within the framework of the UN.
+Rockefeller was a member of the U.S. delegation at the United Nations (UN) Conference on International Organization at San Francisco in 1945; this gathering marked the UN's founding.
+At the Conference, there was considerable opposition to the idea of permitting, within the UN charter, the formation of regional pacts such as the Act of Chapultepec.
+Rockefeller, who believed that inclusion was essential, especially to U.S. policy in Latin America, successfully urged the need for regional pacts within the framework of the UN.
 Rockefeller was also instrumental in persuading the UN to establish its headquarters in New York City.
 President Truman fired Rockefeller, reversed his policies, and shut down the OCIAA.
-Reich says that in official Washington, Rockefeller had become "a discredited figure, a pariah."
+Reich says that in official Washington, Rockefeller had become "a discredited figure, a pariah".
 He returned to New York.

 International Basic Economy Corporation (IBEC)

 Rockefeller formed the International Basic Economy Corporation (IBEC) in 1947 to jointly continue the work he had begun as Coordinator of Inter-American Affairs.
 He intermittently served as president through 1958.
-IBEC was a for-profit business that established companies that would stimulate underdeveloped economies of certain countries.
+IBEC was a for-profit business that established companies that would stimulate the underdeveloped economies of certain countries.
 It was hoped that the success of these companies would encourage investors in those countries to set up competing or supporting businesses and further stimulate the local economy.
 Rockefeller established model farms in Venezuela, Ecuador, and Brazil.
 He maintained a home at Monte Sacro, the farm in Venezuela.

 Chairman of the International Development Advisory Board

-Rockefeller returned to public service in 1950 when President Harry S. Truman appointed him Chairman of the International Development Advisory Board.
+Rockefeller returned to public service in 1950 when President Harry S. Truman appointed him chairman of the International Development Advisory Board.
 The Board was charged with developing a plan for implementing the President's Point IV program of providing foreign technical assistance.
-In 1952 President-Elect Dwight D. Eisenhower asked Rockefeller to Chair the President's Advisory Committee on Government Organization to recommend ways of improving efficiency and effectiveness of the executive branch of the federal government.
+In 1952, President-Elect Dwight D. Eisenhower asked Rockefeller to chair the President's Advisory Committee on Government Organization to recommend ways of improving the efficiency and effectiveness of the executive branch of the federal government.
 Rockefeller recommended thirteen reorganization plans, all of which were implemented.
-The plans implemented organizational changes in the Department of Defense, the Office of Defense Mobilization and the Department of Agriculture.
+The plans implemented organizational changes in the Department of Defense, the Office of Defense Mobilization, and the Department of Agriculture.
 His recommendations also led to the creation of the Department of Health, Education and Welfare.
 Rockefeller was appointed Under-Secretary of this new department in 1953.
 Rockefeller was active in HEW's legislative program and implemented measures that added ten million people under the Social Security program.